Scottburgh: Communities

-The Greater Scottburgh area consists of Scottburgh proper (the main town) which is south of the Mpambanyoni River as well as Freeland Park north of the river and Kelso, Park Rynie, Pennington, Scottburgh South and Selborne Golf Estate to the south of Scottburgh proper.
+The Greater Scottburgh area encompasses seven distinct areas including Scottburgh proper, Scottburgh South, Park Rynie, Pennington, Selborne Golf Estate and Kelso to the south of the Mpambanyoni River and Freeland Park to the north of the river.

 Drainage

 Scottburgh is a bay situated on the southern banks of the Mpambanyoni River, a short river that culminates in a lagoon.
 It is one of the best geographic examples of a bay on the South African coast.
 Mpambanyoni mouth has fluctuated in surface area and volume dramatically over the years, due to the frequent droughts, occasional cyclones, and other extreme weather conditions that can affect KwaZulu-Natal.

 Most notorious of the above-mentioned cyclones was Domoina of 1984 and the floods of 1987, which resulted in widespread flooding and infrastructural damage, including the destruction of the Old Main Road bridge from Umkomaas.